CRP blood test: what it measures and how to read your results

 FAQs

-What is the purpose of a CRP blood test?
+What is a normal CRP level?

-What does a high CRP level indicate?
+What causes high CRP levels?

 On-demand lab testing